swiftbytegbr/gmc-docs/docs/nav/reference/servers/get-statistics.md

 - Method: GET
 - Path (REST): `/{nodeId}/{serverId}/statistics`
 - Returns: GameServerStatistic
 - Backend behavior: Hits the node agent; may be cached briefly.
-Requires server to be reachable.
+Requires team access.

+## Responses
+- 200 OK: Statistics returned.
+- 403 Forbidden: `missingPermission.ACCESS_SERVERS` — you lack read access in this team.
+- 400 Bad Request: `server.statics_not_found` — no statistics available for this server (alias: `server.statistics_not_found`).

 === "Java"